Create an Encrypted EDM Data Set Using a Configuration File

 file packaged with the EDM CLI application for the table to map your EDM data set columns to the correct Data Type value.

-When you create a data profile with EDM data sets on the DLP app or a data profile with EDM data sets on Cloud Management, you are required to add at least one column where the column values occurs up to 12 times in the selected EDM data set for the
+, you’re required to add at least one column where the column values occurs up to 12 times in the selected EDM data set for the

 Primary Field